 SSL certificates are a crucial part of securing online transactions and communications.
 Monitoring the validity of these certificates and error states is an important functionality provided by UptimeRobot.
 These options are enabled by default when you create a monitor and enter a URL with HTTPS.
 However, if you enter a URL with HTTP only, the SSL monitoring feature is disabled and cannot be enabled.
+By default, UptimeRobot combines SSL and domain monitoring in a single monitor, simplifying the process of ensuring both site security and availability.

 Expiration Notifications: